ZIqinGX/MSc_Advanced_project/README.md

 It is a project about machine learning and human computer interaction.I want to explore the collaboration between humans and artificial intelligence in improvisation and real-time performances.

 **What is my project about?**
+The motivation of creating this porject is I want to have a tool for people without music background like me to enjoy the pleasure of creating music.

 **How to read this repository**
+It goes along the time sequence and the design iteration of my project.

 **Design process and iteration**